iamsayan/wp-auto-republish/README.md

 #### Doesn't changing the timestamp affect permalinks that include dates?

-Yes, permalinks with dates would be affected.
+Yes, permalinks with dates would be affected only in free version.
 This plugin shouldn't be used if your permalinks include dates since those dates will change when a post is republished.
+But in Premium version it is possible to use dates in permalinks.

 #### The plugin isn't working or have a bug? ####